 “Is this legal advice?”

-It is not legal advice or representation.
+It is not legal representation.

 “How long does this take?”